August 10, 2020 | Back to School, Chromebooks, Minecraft: Education Edition, Update

 Access remote learning resources for Minecraft: Education Edition for educators and families here.

 Read about how Minecraft: Education Edition has sparked connections in schools and classrooms around the world, and share your story here.

-Read Next: Creations from the Build a Mars Rover Challenge
+Read Next: Highlights from the 2020 Minecraft Education Challenge

 Sign in with your Microsoft account and sign up for the Minecraft: Education Edition newsletter.
 We promise to respect your inbox.